Université du Québec à Montréal (UQAM)

 - BCI application form

-- Copy of the birth certificate (names of both parents must figure on the document)For the complete list of required documents, please consult the International Relations Service website.
+- Copy of the birth certificate (names of both parents must figure on the document);

 For the complete list of required documents, please consult the International Relations Service website.

-Applicants must complete the MoveON form which they will receive by email once they have been nominated by their institution.
-Then, they will have to complete their application via the MoveON platform by uploading all the required documents by April 1, 2021 or September 15, 2021 at the latest.
+Candidates must complete the MoveON form that they will receive by email once they are nominated by their institution.
+The application must be completed through the MoveON platform with all required documents uploaded by the deadline.

-- Candidates will receive an official answer at their personal address after June 1st (November 1st for the Winter semester).
+- Candidates will receive an official answer at their personal address between mid-May and the end of June.

 Specific requirements for certain programs